Partial Consistency with Sparse Incidental Parameters

-Although model (\ref{eq1.1}) emerges from a critical component of estimating FDP in \cite{Fan2012a}, it possesses its own interest.
-For example, in some applications, there are only few signals (nonzero $\mu_{i}^{\star}$'s) and we are interested in learning about $\bd{\beta}^{\star}$, which reflects the relationship between the covariates and response.
-For another instance, those few nonzero $\mu_{i}^{\star}$'s might be some measurement or recording errors of the responses $\{Y_{i}\}$.
-In this case, model (\ref{eq1.1}) is suitable for modeling data with contaminated responses and a method producing a reliable estimator for $\bd{\beta}^{\star}$ is essentially a robust replacement for ordinary least squares, which is sensitive to outliers.
+Although model (\ref{model:basic}) emerges from a critical component of estimating FDP in \cite{Fan2012a}, it stands with its own interest.
+For example, in some applications, there are only few signals (nonzero $\mu_{i}^{\star}$'s) and what is interesting is to learn about $\bd{\beta}^{\star}$, which reflects the relationship between the covariates and response.
+For another example, those few nonzero $\mu_{i}^{\star}$'s might be some measurement or recording errors of the responses $\{Y_{i}\}$.
+In these cases, model (\ref{model:basic}) is suitable for modeling data with contaminated responses and a method producing a reliable estimator for $\bd{\beta}^{\star}$ is essentially a robust replacement for ordinary least squares estimate, which is sensitive to outliers.

-Several models with such a \revTang{mixed} parameter structure have been first studied in a seminal paper by \cite{Neyman1948}, which points out the inconsistency of classic maximum likelihood estimator (MLE) in the presence of a large number of incidental parameters and provids a \revTang{modified} MLE.
-However, their method stops working for our problem due to no exploration of sparsity. \cite{Kiefer1956} show the consistency of the MLE when high-dimensional incidental parameters are assumed to come from a common distribution. \cite{Basu1977} considers the elimination of nuisance parameters via marginalizing and conditioning methods and \cite{Moreira2009} solves the incidental parameter problem with an invariance principle.
+Several models with structural and incidental parameters have first been studied in a seminal paper by \cite{Neyman1948}, which points out the inconsistency of the maximum likelihood estimators (MLE) of structural parameters in the presence of a large number of incidental parameters and provides a modified MLE.
+However, their method does not work for model (\ref{model:basic}) due to no exploration of the sparsity of incidental parameters. \cite{Kiefer1956} shows the consistency of the MLE of the structural parameters when the incidental parameters are assumed to be from a common distribution.
+That is, they eliminate the essential high-dimensional issue of the incidental parameters by randomizing them.
+In contrast, this paper considers deterministic incidental parameters and handles the high-dimensional issue by penalization with a sparsity assumption. \cite{Basu1977} considers the elimination of nuisance parameters via marginalizing and conditioning methods and \cite{Moreira2009} solves the incidental parameter problem with an invariance principle.
 For a review of the incidental parameter problems in statistics and economics, see \citet{Lancaster2000}.